juanmanuel0963/golang_aws_terraform_jenkins/README.md

 ## AWS RDS Postgresql
 In this lab we create one AWS RDS Postgresql database.
 The DB model has two tables (companies and contacts).
-All the DB resources are created with sql statements (tables, relationsips, CRUD operations and load of test data).
+All the DB resources are created with sql statements straight into the database (tables, relationsips, CRUD operations and load of test data).
-We have two special functions: one for dynamic filtering of contacts and one for query pagination.
+We have two special sql functions: one for dynamic filtering and one for query pagination.
 These CRUD functions are call by AWS Lambda functions.

 ## AWS API Gateway